-Bryn Euryn is a limestone mountain 130 meters high with a Site of Special Scientific Interest, a trig point at the summit and is home to the ruins of Llys Euryn, a house built in the mid 1200’s.
+Bryn Euryn is a limestone mountain 130 metres high with a Site of Special Interest, a trig point at the summet and is home to the ruins of Llys Euryn, a house built in the mid 1200’s.

-Its a great walk to the top, with 360 views of Rhos On Sea, colony bay and Mochdre, and off in the distance Llandudno, up the Conwy Valley and across to Llandulas and beyond.
+Its a great walk to the top, with 360 views of Rhos on Sea, colony bay and Mochdre, with Llandudno, up the Conwy Valley and across to Llandulas in the distance.

-Heres some info from the Conwy Council leaflet about Bryn Euryn:
+Heres some information from the Conwy Council leaflet about Bryn Euryn.

 HOW DO I GET THERE?

 By train/bus: Tel.
 Traveline Wales 0870 6082608 www.traveline-cymru.org.uk